 - Breakfast: Students pick up hot meals at temperature stations to eat in classrooms.
-Grab-n-go: daily meals distributed at all sites 8:30-10:00 a.m. for distance learners.
+Grab-n-go: daily meals distributed at all sites for distance learners.
 Lunch: a variety of hot meals delivered to all classrooms.
 Students will eat outdoors in designated areas, supervised by Student Supervisor Assistants to enforce physical distancing guidelines.
 ASES: Dinner with a snack delivered to classrooms. - Sanitation wipes available. - Trash collection for all meal periods. - Daily sanitation of all cafeteria areas and classrooms.